NickLaMuro/jquids/README.md

 The only two formats currently with time in am-pm is `:natural`, `:hyphen_ampm`, and `:american`.

-**NOTE:** Currently time is NOT implemented into the datepicker because jQuery does not support time with it's date picker.
-A fix for that will come in the future.

 TODO
 ----

-- Allow for the choice to use different versions of jQuery and jQuery UI, or not include them all together
-- Allow for setting the format via the `jq_ui_date_select_includes` method and the ability to set it on a case by case basis
+- Allow for setting the format via the `jq_ui_date_select_includes` method and the ability to set it on a case by case basis (implemented, but has a bug)
 - Map the option settings for CalendarDateSelect to JqUiDateSelect
-- Add time module to the datepicker
+- Get callbacks working
-- Get it to work in rails 2 and 3
+- Get it to work in rails 2 and 3 (with tests)
 - Integrate with formtastic